ameya2401/SecondBrain/CATEGORY_MANAGEMENT_IMPLEMENTATION.md

 ## Overview

-I have successfully implemented a comprehensive category management system for your SecondBrain application that enables users to manually add, reuse, and remove categories while ensuring real-time synchronization between the main UI and browser extension.
+I have successfully implemented a comprehensive category management system for your Memorai application that enables users to manually add, reuse, and remove categories while ensuring real-time synchronization between the main UI and browser extension.

 ## ✅ What's Been Implemented